Weesam01/Module-4-Challenge/README.md

 # Module-4-Challenge

-In this repository you will find a .ipynb file named Whale Analysis in this file we will prepare CSV data files for analysis We will conduct Quantitative Analysis between the data files and S&P TSX 60
+In this repository you will find a .ipynb file named Whale Analysis, in this file we will prepare CSV data files for analysis, we will conduct Quantitative Analysis between the data files and S&P TSX 60

 # Risk Analysis
 We will then Perform Risk analysis for set data and box plot for each data